 The AFC convenes as often as business requires, but at least twice a year.
-In the 2018 business year, two meetings were held, each lasting about half a day.
+In the 2019 business year, two meetings were held, each lasting about half a day.
 All members of the AFC were present at both meetings.
-The external auditors were present for some items on the agenda of the AFC's meeting on the financial statements and at the meeting to discuss the scope of the audit and the audit fee.
+The external auditors were present for selected items on the agenda of the AFC's meeting on the financial statements and at the meeting to discuss the scope of the audit and the audit fee.
 The Ernst &Young representatives responsible for internal audit attended the discussions of the internal audit reports at both meetings.
+No external consultants participated in the meetings of the AFC in the year under review.